theroshanron/Agile-SD/JIRA/JIRA Level 2.md

   - Handover test artifacts: Create automation tests and handover to the clients.
   - Project Retrospectives: What went well in the last release and what needs to be improved or any push back received.
   - Archive test work products: Save the test data, if needed in later stage for testing or tracing when something breaks.

+## Defect life cycle
+- Troubleshoot when application does not work:
+  - Check in network tab or browser console logs (in Google developer tools)
+    - Check for the request in network call and preview the error code with parameters
+    - We can also hit the url in postman to check the response from API.
+  - Check in App server logs.
+  - Clean cache and cookies to try
+  - Debug and understand the error first before reaching out to developer